 How do you know if you suffered childhood trauma?

 Many traumatized children and adults feel alone in the world.
-The root causes of most unhealed childhood trauma, unfortunately, often stays unresolved.
+The root causes of most unhealed childhood trauma, unfortunately, often stay unresolved.
 The symptoms of the trauma may go dormant for a while, but eventually, the stress that goes unresolved causes an emotional upheaval in our personal lives and relationships.

 Can you ever heal from childhood trauma completely?

 Of course, you can.
 How long it takes entirely depends on the person and the situation.
 There is no template for working out unresolved childhood trauma.
-You are an individual who walks their path.
+You are an individual who walks your path.
 You have your own opinions and experiences and these have affected you in your particular way.
 There is no telling how long healing can take, but it’s certainly always a possibility.

 How do you treat childhood trauma in adults?

 When we bury our feelings due to childhood trauma and other traumatic events, we unknowingly evoke our fight-or-flight response.
 This never helps us as a trauma treatment.
-As adults, we need to use our feelings as a guide, to tell us who we are are and what we want.
-Even though they are traumatic memories, they can still guide us towards becoming the people we would like to be.
+As adults, we need to use our feelings as a guide, to tell us who we are and what we want.
+Even though they are traumatic memories, they can still guide us toward becoming the people we would like to be.
 Seeking the right form of healing we will need to move beyond the trauma, anxiety, and pain is key.

 What happens if childhood trauma is not resolved?

 When people leave childhood trauma unresolved, we end up abandoning our true selves.
 We hold ourselves back with unhealthy coping mechanisms (such as substance abuse) when we don’t feel our true feelings.
-We end up passive, apathetic, with low self-esteem.
+We end up passive, apathetic, and with low self-esteem.
 The impact of trauma can stop us from living up to our true potential.
 The indifferent person says to him or herself, “I know what I need to do but I don’t want to do it.”